NEW OPPORTUNITY TO STEWARD THE STILLAGUAMISH AND SNOHOMISH BASINS

 The land is protected in perpetuity from development and provides better habitat for fish and wildlife within and along the river.

-We would like 8-10 high priority parcel owners to consider voluntarily selling a conservation easement on the streamside buffer area of their property for permanent protection.
+We are hoping that 8-10 high-priority parcel owners will consider voluntarily selling a conservation easement on the streamside buffer area of their property for permanent protection.

 Snohomish Conservation District is collaborating with NOAA, Department of Ecology, Snohomish County and Forterra to develop a model riparian stewardship strategy for priority sub-basins and floodplains in the Stillaguamish and Snohomish watersheds.
 This effort will integrate assessment work already completed with additional riparian prioritization tools to identify parcel and stream reaches for riparian protection and restoration.